PRIVATE DAY TRIPS FROM BELGRADE TO THE MONASTERIES AND THE SOUTH OF SERBIA

 PRIVATE DAY TRIP TO STUDENICA AND ZICA MONASTERIES

 If you want to visit the most important Serbian medieval monasteries in only one day, this day trip to Studenica and Zica is the very best choice.
 Although it requires long hours of driving through the countryside, pristine natural and idyllic landscapes will make our trip unforgettable.
 The serenity and beauty of monasteries with their impressive architecture and valuable frescoes are well worth the journey.
 In Studenica and Zica, you will see the exceptional Byzantine frescoes and learn about their role in the liturgy.
-Moreover, you will gain an accurate and profound understanding of Serbian history and Serbian people.
+Moreover, you will gain an accurate and profound understanding of Serbian history and the Serbian people.

 ZICA Monastery, built at the Ibar Gorge entrance, on a vital medieval route, still holds the position of one of the most important monasteries in Serbia.
 In the 13th century, Saint Sava founded here the first seat of the Serbian Archbishopric.
 Today it is a nunnery and home of more than 40 Orthodox nuns famous for their icon-painting workshop.
 Katholikon – the main church dedicated to the Ascension of Our Lord still preserves magnificent fresco paintings from the 13th and 14th centuries.
 Among them, the fresco of the Dormition of Our Lady is a real masterpiece of medieval sacral art.